-Topcon holds a 10.1% voting interest in the Company, which qualifies it to be a principal owner considered a related party, even though it currently does not have significant influence over the Company's operations.
+As of March 30, 2024, Topcon holds a 10% voting interest in the Company, which qualifies it to be a principal owner and considered a related party, even though it currently does not have significant influence over the Company's operations.

 Topcon resells certain of our products as our exclusive distributor in certain international regions.
 At the same time, the Company also purchases certain raw materials from Topcon.
-During the three months ended April 1, 2023, the Company's revenues related to Topcon amounted to approximately \$4.3 million, including \$0.4 million recognized exclusive distribution rights revenue.
-During the three months ended April 2, 2022, the Company's revenues related to Topcon amounted to approximately \$4.0 million, including \$0.3 million recognized exclusive distribution rights revenue.
-During the three months ended April 2, 2022, the Company's revenues related to Topcon amounted to approximately \$4.0 million, including \$0.3 million recognized exclusive distribution rights revenue.
-The Company's purchases from Topcon during the three months ended April 1, 2023 amounted to approximately \$0.1 million.
-As of April 1, 2023, the amounts receivable from and payable to Topcon were \$3.8 million and \$0.1 million, respectively.
-As of December 31, 2022, the amounts receivable from and payable to Topcon were \$3.5 million and \$15 thousand, respectively.
+During the three months ended March 30, 2024, the Company's revenues related to Topcon amounted to approximately \$3.8 million, including \$0.4 million in recognized exclusive distribution rights revenue.
+During the three months ended April 1, 2023, the Company's revenues related to Topcon amounted to approximately \$4.3 million, including \$0.4 million in recognized exclusive distribution rights revenue.
+The Company's purchases from Topcon during the three months ended March 30, 2024 amounted to approximately \$0.2 million.
+As of March 30, 2024, the amounts receivable from and payable to Topcon were \$2.6 million and \$0.3 million, respectively.
+As of December 30, 2023, the amounts receivable from and payable to Topcon were \$2.9 million and \$0.2 million, respectively.